FaizAdriansyah/Webby-Tech/README.md

-# Vabroex
+# Webby tech
 A browser with very simple# Vabroex
 A browser with very simple UI and less customization but with full control for you.
-Designed for cybersecurity &amp; web developers.
+Designed for cybersecurity and web developers.

 # Branch
 You're in contributor's branch.